KingPr0o7/KingPr0o7.github.io/README.md

 ### Contributing
 If you want to contribute to my project, help me grow, and solve issues, then please follow these steps:
-1. Fork my project
+1. 🍴 Fork my project
-2. Create your branch
+2. 🌿Create your branch
-3. Commit the changes to the branch
+3. 📌 Commit the changes to the branch
-4. Push to your branch
+4. 💪 Push to your branch
-5. Open a pull request, and I'll review it!
+5. 📬 Open a pull request, and I'll review it!

 __You're free to contribute, and I deeply appearance any help, advice, or guidance you give me!__